Swaziland king changes the country's name

 Swaziland king renames country 'the Kingdom of eSwatini'

+There are not many people in the world who are able to change the name of a nation.
+But King Mswati can - he is one of the world's few absolute monarchs.

-Swaziland's King Mswati III has announced he is renaming the country as the Kingdom of eSwatini.
+King Mswati III of Swaziland announced on Wednesday that he was renaming the country "the Kingdom of eSwatini".

-The monarch announced the official change at Golden Jubilee celebrations for the 50th anniversary of Swazi independence.
+The monarch announced the official change in a stadium during celebrations for the 50th anniversary of Swazi independence.

 The celebrations also marked the king's 50th birthday.
-The southern African nation is an absolute monarchy.

 The new name, eSwatini, means "land of the Swazis".
+The change was unexpected, but King Mswati has been referring to Swaziland for years as eSwatini.

+It was the name the king used when he addressed the UN general assembly in 2017 and at the state opening of the country's parliament in 2014.

+He explained that the name had caused some confusion, saying: "Whenever we go abroad, people refer to us as Switzerland."

 - Africa Live: More on this and other African news